karenwinnielei/stranger-things-db/README.md

     }
   },
   - touch api/server.js
-  - mkdir config
+  - mkdir config (extra credit)
-  - touch config/dependencies.js
+  - touch config/dependencies.js (extra credit)
   - make sure helmet is working (test this by looking at the headers section -> if it says express in there and only has 6-7: not working, if express is missing and 12-13: working)
   - touch auth/characterRouter.js
+  - touch auth/characterModel.js